-Food and beverages sold at school-wide events such as field day and campus day will meet nutritional standards
+Food and beverages sold at school-wide events such as field day and campus day will meet nutritional standards unless an exception to the nutrition standards has been granted by the principal.

 After-school and weekend events

 The nutrition standards do not apply to food and beverages provided at afterschool functions such as art, drama, music and athletic events.